NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 ## **torch.nn Module**

-Even with automatic differentiation, designing and training a large neural networks will be very messy if we start from the scratch.
-In PyTorch, the nn classes provides high-level abstractions that can be used to avoid this problem.
+Even with automatic differentiation, designing and training a large neural network can be very messy if we start from the scratch.
+In PyTorch, the nn classes provide high-level abstractions that can be used to avoid this problem.
 We will use it to shorten our code and make it more understandable.

 Using **torch.nn** we won't need to: